Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Conclusions

 \section{Conclusions}

 Mobile devices such as smartphones and drones have now become an integral part of our daily lives.
 These devices increasingly utilize \glspl{dnn} to execute complex inference tasks such as image classification and speech recognition, among others.
-For this reason, in this paper, we have provided a comprehensive survey of the state of the art in \gls{sc} and \gls{ee} by presenting a thorough comparison of the most relevant approaches.
-We have also provided a set of compelling research challenges that need to be addressed to improve existing work in the field.
-We hope this survey will elicit a significant amount of research work in these emerging fields.
+For this reason, in this paper, we provided a comprehensive survey of the state of the art in \gls{sc} and \gls{ee} by presenting a thorough comparison of the most relevant approaches.
+We also provided a set of compelling research challenges that need to be addressed to improve existing work in the field.
+We hope this survey will elicit further research in these emerging fields.

-\begin{acks} This work was partially supported by the NSF under grant IIS-1724331 and MLWiNS-2003237. \end{acks}
+\begin{acks} This work was partially supported by the NSF under grant IIS-1724331, MLWiNS-2003237, CCF-2140154, and CNS-2134567. \end{acks}